 - For a single node configuration, Veritas Volume Manager (VxVM) including DMP is placed in the control domain, and Veritas File System (VxFS) is placed in the guest domain. - For clustered nodes, Cluster Volume Manager (CVM) is placed in the control domain, and VxFS is placed in the guest domain.
-See "Clustering using Cluster Volume Manager" on page 192.
-See "Installing Storage Foundation on multiple nodes in a Logical Domain"

-See "Cluster Volume Manager in the control domain for providing high availability"

-For clustered nodes in a highly available environment, install Cluster Server (VCS) in the control domain.

-See "About VCS in a Oracle VM Server for SPARC environment" on page 200.
-See "About Cluster Server configuration models in an Oracle VM Server for SPARC environment" on page 205.

-See "Configuring VCS to fail over an application on a failure" on page 212.

-VxFS drivers in the guest domain cannot currently interact with the VxVM drivers in the control domain.
+See "Clustering using Cluster Volume Manager" on page 140.
+See "Installing Storage Foundation on multiple nodes in a Logical Domain" on page 141.
+See "Cluster Volume Manager in the control domain for providing high availability" on page 143. - For clustered nodes in a highly available environment, install Cluster Server (VCS) in the control domain.
+See "About VCS in a Oracle VM Server for SPARC environment" on page 148.
+See "About Cluster Server configuration models in an Oracle VM Server for SPARC environment" on page 152.
+See "Configuring VCS to fail over an application on a failure" on page 159. - VxFS drivers in the guest domain cannot currently interact with the VxVM drivers in the control domain.
 This renders some features, which require direct VxVM-VxFS coordination, unusable in such a configuration.

-See "Storage Foundation features restrictions" on page 149.
+See "Storage Foundation features restrictions" on page 98.